nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * **INCOME_INDEX** refers to the index of the income you would like to delete.

 > :information_source: Notes:
-> * Entries in an income list which have an income index higher than the deleted one will be **decremented** after the deletion is completed.
+> * The income indexes that are higher than the deleted one will be **decremented** after
+    the deletion is completed.
+    >      * E.g. If index 1 is a target for deletion, index 2 and beyond will be decremented.

 Example of usage:

-* Delete the monthly-recurrent Salary of $2,000, from Alice's income.
+* Delete the monthly-recurrent Salary of $2,000 from Alice's income.

   `deletein /g 1 /u 1 /r 1`

-* _Result_: Income entry is deleted from Alice's income list.
+* _Result_: Income entry for Salary of $2,000 is deleted from Alice's income list.

   ![deletein-command-screenshot]() <!-- this is a placeholder -->